mBlinkii/MaUI-ElvUI-Profile-Strings/v7/readme.md

   <img width="800" height="400" src="https://github.com/mBlinkii/MaUI-ElvUI-Profile-Strings/blob/main/mauilogo.png">
 </p>

-# MaUI v7 [Tank/DD] [1440p] - Update 01.04.2024]
+# MaUI v7 [Tank/DD] [1440p] - [Update 01.04.2024]

 Here I have put together my complete EvlUI profile for you.
 This profile is for 1440p, for other resolutions, the scaling and position of the elment must be adjusted.

 !!!
 Important info !!!
-I will not continue these profiles, there will be no healer layout for this version.
+I will not continue these profile, there will be no healer layout for this version.

 ## Changelog
 - first releas v7 - ready for S4